Actindo-AG/Documentation/POS/Integration/06_CreateStore.md

         - A variant set *Set for POS for "Name of the new store"*
         - A variant set *Offer option set for POS store "Name of the new store"*

-    The *Pay desks* wizard window is displayed when the store is created.
+    The *Pay desks* wizard window is displayed when the store has been created.